pashtari/factorizer/README.md

 python train.py --config config.yaml
 ```

 where `config.yaml` is the config file.
 You can find the config files in [./bin/configs](./bin/configs), but before using them, change their values of `data_properties` to yours.

-For example, the first fold of a 5-fold cross-validation to train Swin Factorizer on the BraTS dataset using two GPUs is done by
+**Example.** the first fold of a 5-fold cross-validation to train Swin Factorizer on the BraTS dataset using two GPUs is done by

 ```bash
 cd ./bin